Updated: 2 days ago

 I've done numerous YouTube videos on this technique as well as a short beginners course which you're welcome to check out.

-But I'm sure you'll see that even with a bit of experience, the Marcus technique is better, more versatile and it can also be learnt by any bass player of any ability level.
+But I'm sure you'll see that even with a bit of experience, the Marcus technique is better, more versatile and it can also be learned by any bass player of any ability level.

 Beginner Slap Bass Technique Video Lesson Playlist